- Search-based groups: you define criteria (like brand or category) and Algolia automatically selects matching items from your index.

 Composition

 An entity in Algolia that helps you compose results with more control, including to insert groups into regular results.
-You can think of a composition as a dynamic results feed.
+A composition is a dynamic results feed.

 Results feed